 To answer the call of service

 To be the person my friends can rely on

 To find beauty in everything

 Now, maybe you’re like me and you’d rather focus on a single word.
-Here are some of my favorite word ideas for 2017.
+Here are some of my favorite word ideas.

 We’ll end with a quote on intention,